MasonSkill/devops-jenkins-course/README.md

 By now, jfrog is ready to use

-# Section 5: JFrog and Jenkins integration
+# Topic 5: JFrog and Jenkins integration
 ## Install JFrog plugin in Jenkins
 The official website for JFrog plugin [https://github.com/jfrog/jenkins-jfrog-plugin#readme](https://github.com/jfrog/jenkins-jfrog-plugin#readme)